-The 4th RFIW large-scale kinship recognition data competition in conjunction with FG 2020.
-This is made possible with the release of the largest and most comprehensive image database for automatic kinship recognition, Families in the Wild (FIW).
+This is the 5th large-scale kinship recognition data competition, in conjunction with FG 2021.
+This is made possible by releasing the largest and most comprehensive image database for automatic kinship recognition, Families in the Wild (FIW).

-The best paper award will be awarded will be included in the 2020 IEEE Proceedings of Automatic Face and Gesture Recognition (AMFG).
+The best paper award will be included in the 2021 IEEE Proceedings of Automatic Face and Gesture Recognition (IEEE FG).
 Note that individuals and/or teams can participate in just one or all tasks.
 In any case, standings will be determined for each task separately.

 A fair question to ask-- if so applicable, why is visual kinship recognition technology not found, or even prototyped, in real-world products?
 Reasons for this are two-fold:

-Both points were addressed with the introduction of our FIW database, with data distributions to properly represent real-world scenarios available at scales much larger than ever before.
+Both points were addressed by introducing our FIW database, with data distributions to properly represent real-world scenarios available at scales much larger than ever before.
 FIW now allows researchers and practitioners to employ complex, modern-day data-driven methods (i.e., deep learning) in ways not possible before.

 Kinship verification aims to determine whether a pair of facial images are blood relatives of a certain type (e.g., parent-child).
 This is a classical Boolean problem with system responses being either KIN or NON-KIN (i.e., related or unrelated, respectfully).
 Thus, this task tackles the one-to-one view of automatic kinship recognition.